GEOS-ESM/GMAOpyobs/README.md

 make -j6 install
 ```

-## How to build GMAOpyobs on Non-GMAO Systems
+## How to build GMAOpyobs on Other Systems

-Compilation of f2py codes is currently not supported for non-GMAO systems.
+Building of f2py codes is not implemented for systems not supported by GMAO.

 #### Use git to clone the repository